Recognizing the signs of sepsis

 • Loss of appetite

 Many people who experience sepsis recover fully.
 Certain patients, such as those with pre-existing conditions, may have a more difficult recovery.
-Some patients may need continued dialysis, and in other cases, memory and thinking problems and a weakened immune system may persist following sepsis.
+Some patients may need continued dialysis, and in other cases, memory and thinking problems and a weakened immune system may continue following sepsis.

 Article sources open article sources